Skip to main content

 4. Select a ticket category

-When linking a resource to a ticket, you can define:
+When assigning a resource to a ticket, you can define:

 Example:

-2) Resource consumption (how much capacity is used)
+2. Resource & ticket usage strategy (how much capacity is used)

-Option 1 — Usage of resources per ticket (most common)
+Option A — Usage of resources per ticket (most common)

 Use this when each ticket consumes a fixed number of resource units.